Michael Brookes The Algebra of Justice

 THE ABDUCTION OF MADELEINE McCANN - A Modern Fairy Tale

-After a gruelling professional year slogging away with nothing but exploitation and unqualified governments for a reward, what better way to wind down could there be than a nightmare holiday in Portugal?
-The case of Madeleine McCann is like a fairy story, a cautionary tale that encapsulates the depths to which Thatcherism has taken western democracy.
+After a gruelling professional year slogging away with nothing but exploitation and degenerating services for a reward, what better way could there be to wind down than a nightmare holiday in Portugal?
+This was the experience of the British family the Maccans in 2007, when their three year-old daughter Madeleine was abducted while on holiday.
+The abduction of Madeleine Mccann is like a fairy story, a cautionary tale that encapsulates the depths to which Thatcherism and free capitalism has taken western democracy.

-As they were talking outside, a second witness, Jane Tanner, who was one of the seven British friends who were dining with the McCanns at the Ocean Club nearby, returned to the apartment building at about 9.15, and as she passed by them, she saw a man with dark, collar-length hair walking across the end of the alley with a small child asleep in his arms.
-The child had no shoes on and was in a blanket.
-The man looked Mediterranean.
-He was wearing long trousers and a heavy coat, so he wasn't a holiday tourist.
+While they were talking outside, a second witness, Jane Tanner, who was one of the seven British friends who were dining with the McCanns at the Ocean Club nearby, returned to the apartment building at about 9.15, and as she passed by them, she saw a man with dark, collar-length hair walking across the end of the alley with a small child asleep in his arms.
+The child had no shoes on and was wrapped in a blanket.
+The man carrying her looked Mediterranean.
+He was wearing long trousers and a heavy coat, so he didn't look like a holiday tourist.

 The third witness was George Burke, who saw a small girl with a remarkable resemblance to Madeleine being hauled along by a vicious-looking man and a woman in the area very early the next morning.
 It was dark, at 6.00 a.m., and no one else was about.
 The group was hurrying towards the Lagos marina and railway station and they looked very suspicious.
 Mr Burke informed the police, but they didn't take the incident seriously.

-Given the timing of this incident (6.00 a.m.) and the age of the child (about 3 years), and given the vicious impression created by the man, George Burke's sighting is highly significant, and it cannot reasonably be ignored by any investigation into the abduction.
+Given the timing of this incident (6.00 a.m.) and the age of the child (a toddler aged under 4), and given the vicious impression created by the man, George Burke's sighting is highly significant, and it cannot reasonably be ignored by any investigation into the abduction.

-Four months prior to the abduction of Madeleine McCann, another attempt at an abduction is known to have occurred in this area, involving a girl of the same age and very similar appearance.
+Four months prior to the abduction of Madeleine McCann, another attempt at an abduction is known to have occurred in this area, involving a girl of the same age and of very similar appearance.
 She had blonde hair and is said to resemble Madeleine McCann quite closely.
-Her name was Caroline Santos, and her parents were working in their cafe when the abduction occurred on Christmas Day.
+Her name was Carolina Santos, and her parents were working in their cafe when their child was taken on Christmas Day.
 The parents happened by chance to go out and they spotted her with a man of Moroccan appearance 300 yards away.
 The man ran off.
 The Santos parents offered to help the Portuguese police after the abduction of Madeleine, but they were never questioned by them.

-On May 9th, just five days after the abduction, a Norwegian tourist, Marie Olli, reported that she believed had seen Madeleine at a Moroccan petrol station asking a man, "Can I see Mummy soon?"
+On May 9th, just five days after the abduction of Madeleine Mccann, a Norwegian tourist, Marie Olli, reported that she believed she had seen Madeleine at a Moroccan petrol station asking a man, "Can I see Mummy soon?"
 This incident is again significant because it corresponds with the experience of the Santos family and their Moroccan-looking abductor.
 Being locals in the area, the Santos family are likely to be reliable in their identification of Mediterranean castes.

 All these witness accounts have corresponding features that authenticate them, and certainly no investigation into the abduction of Madeleine McCann could discount them.

-Yet another abduction had occurred in the area in 2004, some 15 miles from Praia Da Luz, when 8 years-old Joana Cipriano disappeared from her home in Figueira near Portimao.
+Yet another abduction had occurred in the area in 2004, some 15 miles from Praia Da Luz, when 8 year-old Joana Cipriano disappeared from her home in Figueira near Portimao.
 The mother believes that her daughter was taken for a German couple.
-She claims that the Portuguese had beaten a confession of murder out of her and she is now in jail, retracting the confession.
+She claims that the Portuguese police had beaten a confession of murder out of her and she is in jail, retracting the confession.

 The McCanns' experience with the Portuguese police supports the claim made by this mother, while her experience clarifies the situation for the McCanns with the Portuguese police.